 Prague is one of my favorite cities in the world.
 I was fortunate to spend quite a lot of time there when I was younger because I lived in a town in the southeast corner of the Czech Republic.
-I fell in love with its beautiful architecture, charming back streets, and lively atmosphere, and millions of tourists have fallen for it in the past twenty years, too.
+I fell in love with Prague’s beautiful architecture, charming back streets, and lively atmosphere, and millions of tourists have fallen for it in the past twenty years, too.
 With all the people visiting, it may seem hard to know where to go in Prague to see the “real” city.

 It makes me sad to hear people complain about Prague being too crowded with tourists.
 There is much more to Prague than just the main sights, so you should get off the beaten path in Prague by trying some less-touristy places.

 Of course there will be tourists at these sights, but just not nearly as many as at the main ones.
 These are just some possibilities; honestly, Prague is a city with a rich history and culture, so with some good research and plenty of time, you should find many less touristy things to do in Prague.

 The Nový Svět area

 One of my favorite areas of Prague is this quaint little pocket just beyond Prague Castle.
 It is virtually tourist-free.
 Nový Svět is named for a long winding alley that starts near the castle and continues past several quiet residential streets that house art galleries.

 Because Nový Svět used to be a poor neighborhood, it doesn’t have the grand architecture that is typical of central Prague, but it has tons of charm.
 The combination of walled streets, cobblestones, trees, old street lamps, and charming houses give the area a calm beauty.
 At the far end is the Loreta, an impressive Baroque church and cloister.